 ii.
 A new song: “A song of peculiar excellence, for in this sense the term new is repeatedly taken in the Scriptures.
 He has done extraordinary things for us, and we should excel in praise and thanksgiving.”
 (Clarke)

 iii.
 “A new song, always new; keep up the freshness of your praise.
-Do not drivel down into dull routine.
-The drowsy old clerks in the dreary old churches used always to say, ‘Let us sing to the praise and glory of God such-and- such a psalm,’ till I should think the poor old Tate and Brady version was pretty well used up.
+Do not drivel down into dull routine….
 We have new mercies to celebrate, therefore we must have new songs.”
 (Spurgeon)

 b.
-Sing to the Lord, all the earth: Praise is due to Yahweh from all the earth.
-He isn’t a local deity for Israel only.
-Under the inspiration of the Holy Spirit, the Psalmist saw a day when all the earth would sing praise to the Lord, described in its fulfillment in Revelation 5:9.
+Sing to the LORD, all the earth: Praise is due to Yahweh from all the earth.
+He isn’t a local deity, meant for only Israel.
+Under the inspiration of the Holy Spirit, the psalmist saw a day when all the earth would sing a new song to the LORD, described in its fulfillment in Revelation 5:9.

 c.
 Proclaim the good news of His salvation: These songs to the Lord were not only celebrations; they were also proclamations.
 They proclaimed His salvation and declared His glory and His wonders to the entire world, to the nations.